 - We are using an example domain of "yourdomain.com" in the configuration.

 If you are in charge of a server environment for a large (or even a small) company, you may be tempted by cloud applications.
 Doing things in the cloud can free up your own resources for other things, but there is a downside to this, and that is the loss of control of your company's data.
 If the cloud application is compromised, so too may be your company's data.

 Taking the cloud back into your own environment is a way to reclaim security of your data at the expense of your time and energy.
 Sometimes, that is a cost worth paying.

 Nextcloud offers an open source cloud with security and flexibility in mind.
-Note that building a Nextcloud server is a good exercise, even if in the end you opt to take your cloud off-site.
+Note that building a Nextcloud server is a good exercise, even if you opt to take your cloud off-site in the end.
 The following procedure deals with setting up Nextcloud on Rocky Linux.

 For this installation, we will require two repositories.
-We need to install the EPEL (Extra Packages for Enterprise Linux) and the Remi Repository for PHP 7.4 (version 7.3 or 7.4 is required and Rocky Linux provides 7.2.x).
+We need to install the EPEL (Extra Packages for Enterprise Linux), and the Remi Repository for PHP 8.0

 To install the EPEL run: